statsmodels/statsmodels/docs/source/contrasts.rst

 User-Defined Coding
 -------------------

-Right now, if you want to use your own coding, you must do so by writing a coding class that contains a code_with_intercept and a code_without_intercept method that return a charlton.contrast.ContrastMatrix instance.
+Right now, if you want to use your own coding, you must do so by writing a coding class that contains a code_with_intercept and a code_without_intercept method that return a patsy.contrast.ContrastMatrix instance.
 To use this custom coding you would do

 .. code:: python

-   from charlton.state import builtin_stateful_transforms
+   from patsy.state import builtin_stateful_transforms
    builtin_stateful_transforms["MyContrast"] = MyContrast

    mod = ols("write ~ C(race, MyContrast)", df=hsb2)